Congratulations Professor Clare Rusbridge!

 Do you think that being directly involved with University teaching and research will have a positive impact upon individuals and the career choices that they will make?

 We have many inspirational teachers at the university.
-I hope to inspire students into understanding that clinical research is a do-able and vital part of veterinary medicine and that working as a specialist vet is exciting and rewarding.
+I hope to inspire students to understand that clinical research is a doable and vital part of veterinary medicine and that working as a specialist vet is exciting and rewarding.
 I also do this as a woman with children (and a very supportive husband!).

 What have been the benefits to both you and the students of the partnership between Surrey Uni and Fitzpatrick Referrals?